 Does that mean that it's okay for your child to behave however they want when they're angry?

-Of course not - it's our job to teach our children to express these emotions healthily which might mean taking an uncomfortable look in the mirror.
+Of course not - it's our job to teach our children to express these emotions in a healthy way which might mean taking an uncomfortable look in the mirror.